akiyamn/slimeshot/README.md

 # slimeshot.py

-A simple screenshot program built for GNU/Linux which uploads to the [slimecorp.biz/i](http://slimecorp.biz/i) platform.
+A simple screenshot script/program built for GNU/Linux which uploads to the [slimecorp.biz/i](http://slimecorp.biz/i) platform.
-Written for the GNU/Linux platform, based on Python 3.6
+Written for the GNU/Linux platform, based on Python 3.6.

 ## Usage